safalkhanal/Illumio-Ansible-Collection/README.md

 ***NOTES:***

   *: Although this is technically not a feature built in to this collection, it is still required to enable some modules to function correctly, instruction will be provided below, no prerequisite required

-  **: Will only work if the Pairing Profile applied to this managed workload allow

 ## Modules